davidly/ArmOS/README.md

     mmac.sh         builds a debug release on macOS mrmac.sh        builds a release version on macOS runall.bat      runs all the tests on Windows.
-First copy test binaries from a Linux machine. runall.sh       runs all the tests on Linux.
+First copy test binaries from a Linux machine. runall.sh       runs all the tests on Linux and macOS.
 If not on Arm64, first copy test binaries. words.txt       used by test apps
     tp.bas          used by the BA test app